dirkwhoffmann/vAmiga/Documentation/References/Preferences/Devices.md

 # Devices Panel

-Use this panel to configure plugged-in USB devices.
+Use this field to configure external USB gamepads.

 ![Devices Panel](images/devicesPanel.png "Devices Panel")

-After plugging in an external USB device, vAmiga reads some information from the device.
-If the device can be used as input device, the information is displayed in this panel.
-In addition, if the connected device is a game pad, the axis mapping can be ajusted. vAmiga comes with a list of known devices.
-If such a device is connected, the correct axis mapping is setup automatically.
-If an unknown device is connected, you have a good change to make the device work by trying out a few axis mappings manually.
+After plugging in an external USB device, vAmiga checks the device for compatibility.
+If a suitable gamepad is detected, vAmiga allows the user to adjust the axis assignment. vAmiga comes with a list of known devices and automatically chooses the correct axis assignment when such a device is detected.
+For gamepads that are not known to the emulator, you have a good chance of getting it to work by trying some axis assignments manually.

 ## Supported devices

-As of the writing of this documentation the following devices are among the known devices:
+At the time of writing this documentation, known devices include the following:

 - Competition Pro SL-650212
 - Competition Pro SL-6602